Peng Pai: Launching and leading peasant movement (1922–1926)

-A CCP leader establishing the first Soviet in China (1927–1928)
+Hailufeng Soviet

 On April 12, 1927, Chiang Kai-shek and his right wing in the KMT launched the historic incident of "Party purge" or "Shanghai massacre of April 12 Coup".
-Many prominent Communist and left wing members of the KMT along with tens thousands of the masses suspected pro-CCP were imprisoned or slaughtered.
+Many prominent Communist and left wing members of the KMT along with tens of thousands of the masses suspected pro-CCP were imprisoned or slaughtered.
 Peng Pai was elected as a member of the CCP Central Committee on the 5th National Congress held in Wuhan during April and May.
 He was lately appointed as a member of the CCP Front Committee led by Zhou Enlai for organizing and directing the Nanchang Uprising launched on August 1 of that year.
-He was elected as an alternate-member of CCP Politburo on the August 7th Emergency Meeting of the party.
-Peng Pai returned to Guangdong following the Nachang Uprising troops, and established the Hai-Lu-Feng Soviet Worker-Peasant-Soldier Government and Territory Base after successful organizing and launching an armed uprising in Haifeng and Lufeng counties in mid November.
-He was the President of the Hai-Lu-Feng Soviet, the 1st Soviet in Chinese history.
-As a reply to the "White Terror" launched on April 12 by Chiang Kai-shek and the KMT, the Hai-Lu-Feng Soviet engaged in a "Red Terror".
+He was elected as a member of CCP Politburo on the August 7th Emergency Meeting of the party.
+Peng Pai returned to Guangdong following the Nachang Uprising troops, and established the Hailufeng Soviet after successful organizing and launching an armed uprising in Haifeng and Lufeng counties in mid November.
+He was the President of the Hailufeng Soviet, the 1st Soviet in Chinese history.
+As a reply to the "White Terror" launched on April 12 by Chiang Kai-shek and the KMT, the Hailufeng Soviet engaged in a "Red Terror".

-In the spring of 1928, less than four months after its inauguration, the Hai-Lu-Feng Soviet was crushed by KMT troops with overwhelming superiority.
-Peng Pai left Guangdong for Shanghai following CCP Central Committee’s directive.
+In the spring of 1928, less than four months after its inauguration, the Hailufeng Soviet was crushed by KMT troops with overwhelming superiority.
+Peng Pai left Guangdong for Shanghai following CCP Central Committee's directive.

 In July 1928, on the 6th National Congress of the CCP, Peng Pai was elected as a Politburo member and served as the Secretary of the Central Agrarian Movement Committee and a member of the Central Military Affairs Commission of the CCP.

-Imprisonment and death (1929)
+Imprisonment and death

-In 1929, Peng Pai was betrayed by his meeting secretary Bai Xin (白鑫).
-This led to Peng, Yang Yin (杨殷) and three other CCP leaders being arrested by the KMT government when attending a meeting in Shanghai on August 24.
-Peng Pai firmly refused to surrender or renounce his beliefs, even under torture, during his imprisonment.
+In 1929, Peng Pai was betrayed by his secretary Bai Xin (白鑫).
+While at a meeting in Shanghai on August 24, Peng, Yang Yin (杨殷) and three other CCP leaders were arrested by the KMT.
+Peng Pai firmly refused to renounce his beliefs during his imprisonment, even under torture.
 Zhou Enlai, leading the Central Special Task Units (CSTU) of the CCP, organized an action attempting to rescue Peng Pai but this failed.
 On August 30, Peng Pai was secretly killed at Longhua, Shanghai by the KMT government on the orders of Chiang Kai-shek.
-On November 11, per Zhou Enlai’s order, Chen Geng and Gu Shunzhang directed the CSTU with its Red Squad to kill Peng's betrayer, Bai Xin, outside of his hidden shelter in Shanghai.
+On November 11, per Zhou Enlai's order, Chen Geng and Gu Shunzhang directed the CSTU with its Red Squad to kill Peng's betrayer, Bai Xin, outside of his hidden shelter in Shanghai.

 In memory of Peng Pai and Yang Yin, the CCP named its military academy the "Peng-Yang Military Academy of the Red Army".